 Misconception about happiness is common.
 We convince ourselves that life will be better if we have a larger home, a nicer car, a corner office.
 We tell ourselves we’ll be happier if we are married, or if we are singles, or if we have children, or if we get divorced.
 We tell ourselves that life will be better once we finish a difficult task at work, or perhaps when we change jobs altogether.

 The truth, as we are constantly shown, is that life is always full of challenges.
 Happiness doesn’t suddenly, permanently envelops us when we’ve completed a task or cleared an obstacle.
-At some point, we must admit to ourselves that these tasks and obstacles are life, and decide to be happy in spite of them.
+At some point, we must admit to ourselves that these tasks and obstacles are life and decide to be happy despite them.